X-linked Inheritance: Red-Green Color Blindness, Hemophilia

 Examples of X-linked recessive conditions include red-green color blindness and hemophilia A:

 Red-green color blindness.
 Red-green color blindness means that a person cannot see shades of red and green (usually blue-green).
 But they can otherwise see normally.
 This condition has no serious complications.
-But people affected may not be able to work in certain jobs such as transportation or the Armed Forces, where seeing color is required.
+But people affected may not be able to work in certain jobs, such as transportation or the Armed Forces, where seeing color is needed.
 Males are affected more often than females because the gene is located on the X chromosome.

 Hemophilia.
 Hemophilia is a disorder in which the blood cannot clot correctly because of a lack of a clotting factor called factor VIII.
 This results in heavy bleeding that will not stop, even from a small cut.
 People with hemophilia bruise easily and can have internal bleeding into their joints and muscles.
 The occurrence of hemophilia A (factor VIII deficiency) is around 1 in 4,500 live male births worldwide.
 The occurrence of hemophilia B (factor IX deficiency) is 1 in 20,000 live male births worldwide.
 Hemophilia A accounts for most cases.
 Treatment for hemophilia A is available by infusion of factor VIII.
 Female carriers of the gene may show some mild signs of factor VIII deficiency, such as bruising easily or taking longer than usual to stop bleeding when cut.
 But not all female carriers have these symptoms.
 One-third of all cases are thought to be new mutations in the family (not inherited from the mother).
 Treatment for hemophilia B includes replacement of factor IX.